Mandates that create impact — deliberately anonymised.

 The case illustrates the ability to approach demanding institutional projects not only from a specialist or design perspective, but also in a politically sensitive, economically viable and operationally executable way.
 The decisive factor was the combination of commercial analysis, understanding of technical content, institutional decision-making logic and practical experience in event and project economics.

-Event Economics Live formats, open-air, sponsorship and operator logic Economic conception, viability assessment and realisation of complex event projects.
+Event Economics Live formats, open-air, sponsorship and operator logic Commercial structuring of complex event formats integrating operator models, sponsorship, tax considerations and revenue logic.

 Our experience spans a broad range of sectors – from IT, software and digital business models to mechanical engineering, automotive suppliers, industrial services, manufacturing companies, real estate, wholesale, media, communications, energy supply including electricity and gas, waste management, infrastructure and facility services, hospitality, hotels and gastronomy, as well as the events sector, culture, public-sector clients and institutional organisations.